kamaral/Getting-Cleaning-Data-Project2/CodeBook.md

 subject_test.txt
 x_test.txt
 y_test.txt

-Assign column names and merge to create one data set.
+###Section 1.
+Merges the training and the test sets to create one data set.
+This was completed by first loading the files "features.txt","activity_labels.txt", "subject_test.txt", "y_test.txt", "x_test.txt", "subject_train.txt", "y_train.txt", " x_train.txt"

+The the test, training data was merged, along with column names were provided.

 ###Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

 Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
 Subset this data to keep only the necessary columns.

 ###Section 3.
-Use descriptive activity names to name the activities in the data set
+Uses descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names
+Merge dataset from Section 2 with the activity labels to include the descriptive activity names

 ###Section 4.
 Appropriately label the data set with descriptive activity names.